Avon Track and Field League

 • All officials and meeting support staff and photographers are required to sign in on the appropriate register, which is to be provided by the host club.

-• The Results Team is targeted with issuing a set of provisional results to each Team contact within 48 hours of the meeting.
-All clubs have until seven days following the meeting to point out any errors or omissions in the results (or to report that they have found none affecting their club).
-If there are no unresolved issues remaining seven days after the meeting, the results will be declared Final, published, and submitted to Power of 10.
+• The league will endeavour to issue a set of provisional results to each team contact within 48 hours of the meeting.
+All clubs have until five days following the meeting to notify any errors or omissions in the results (or to report that they have found none affecting their club).
+If there are no unresolved issues remaining five days after the meeting, the results will be declared Final and submitted to the Power of 10.

 • Each non-Hosting, competing team must provide: